apache/incubator-weex/doc/advanced/integrate-to-android.md

-# Integrate to Android
+# import Weex Android to your project

-When you need to use the new features or to customize specific features, you can rely on the Source SDK for development。
+You will need to build Weex from source if you want to work on a new feature/bug fix, try out the latest features which are not released yet, or maintain your own fork with patches that cannot be merged to the core.

 ## Prerequisites